 Aster yellows is spread by leafhoppers and causes stunted growth, deformed blooms and green petals.
 Infected plants must be removed and destroyed, but it's also important to remove any weeds in the area that could also harbor the disease.

 Viruses will usually cause dark-green mottling in the foliage and may result in bunching in the leaves.
-When you notice a virus, remove the diseased plant as well as any nearby gladioli that may be infected but are not yet showing symptoms.
-Wash your hands thoroughly after touching infected plants, or you may spread the virus.
+When you notice a virus, remove the diseased plant as well as any nearby gladioli that may be infected but are not yet showing symptoms since there is no cure for viral diseases.
+Wash your hands thoroughly after touching infected plants, or you may spread the virus to other plants.